 Weather Services, Power Bi Integration, Azure Government Cloud are now in preview

 Seamlessly integrate weather data into your applications and enable weather-based decisions with Weather Services as part of the Azure Maps API (in preview).
-Because weather is a critical factor for so many companies—whether it’s to ensure the safety of mobile assets, to optimize precipitation dependent operations like construction,, to predict risk and assess claims in the insurance industry, or to maximize sales for seasonal retail— the ability to accurately plan for weather-related business impacts in a timely manner will be vital to allow these businesses to maintain profitability and keep an edge on competitors.
+Because weather is a critical factor for so many companies—whether it is to ensure the safety of mobile assets, to optimise precipitation dependent operations like construction,, to predict risk and assess claims in the insurance industry or to maximise sales for seasonal retail— the ability to accurately plan for weather-related business impacts in a timely manner will be vital to allow these businesses to maintain profitability and keep an edge on competitors.

 Azure Maps integration into Power BI